 APIs are central to today’s vast software ecosystem.
 There are virtually endless ways to connect diverse web applications, and APIs power these integrations behind the scenes.
-So, if you want to connect your app or service to the digital world, it’s worth understanding how APIs work.
+But what types of APIs are out there, and how do they work?

 In this guide, we’ll introduce you to the different types of APIs, so you’ll know which to pursue in order to share your company’s data efficiently and safely.